One Dead In Uganda Ebola Outbreak: Health Ministry - UrduPoint

 One Dead In Uganda Ebola Outbreak: Health Ministry

-A nurse has died from Ebola in the Ugandan capital Kampala, the health ministry said Thursday

-Nairobi, (APP - UrduPoint / Pakistan Point News - 30th Jan, 2025) A nurse has died from Ebola in the Ugandan capital Kampala, the health ministry said Thursday.
+Nairobi, (APP - UrduPoint / Pakistan Point News - 31st Jan, 2025) A nurse has died from Ebola in the Ugandan capital Kampala, the health ministry said on Thursday.

 "An outbreak of Sudan Ebola Virus Disease has been confirmed in Kampala, Uganda following confirmation from three national reference laboratories," the ministry's permanent secretary Diana Atwine told reporters.